 Step 5.
 Bake the crusts for 5-8 minutes at 325 F. Don't burn.
 Then let them cool.

-Step 1: Raise the oven temperature to 350 F. Melt the chocolate chips, butter and nut butter in the microwave.
+Step 1: Raise the oven temperature to 350 F. Melt the chocolate chips, butter and peanut butter in the microwave.

 Step 2: Add all the ingredients to a bowl and stir with a spoon or hand-mixer.

-Step 3: Spoon the brownie mixture into each cup.
+Step 3: Spoon the filling mixture into each cup.
 Add anywhere from ½ to 2 tablespoons depending on how thick you want the middle layer to be.

 Step 4: Sprinkle on top of each cup the remaining crumble that you held back.